Effective date: December 4, 2019

 WHERAS, after studying various alternatives for regulation of safety and efficiency for public utilities crossing through counties; and

 WHEREAS, Randolph County recognizes legitimate concerns raised by the construction and easements for construction under Sec.
-229.100 RSMo that are crosses roads and property in the county; and
+229.100 RSMo that cross roads and property in the county; and

 WHEREAS, Randolph County desires to control locations and regular planned maintenance for the crossings such that safety concerns are better managed; and